Efficient Tensor Completion Algorithms for Highly Oscillatory Operators: Numerical Experiments

-Next, we investigate the computational complexity of these completion algorithms for the radon transform input matrices.
-As $L\in \{6,\dots,14\}$, we set the number of observed entries to $|\Omega|=n^2$ for the low-rank algorithm as it needs all the entries to be observed to converge to sufficient accuracy, and $|\Omega|=6n\log n$ for the butterfly algorithms.
-The rank estimate is $r=12$ for the butterfly algorithms and $r=n$ for the low-rank algorithm.
-Note that the low-rank algorithm runs out of memory beyond $n=4096$.
-The memory error can be delayed a bit further to use larger $n$ by using matrix decomposition algorithm as the algorithm needs all entries as input, the computation with full matrices is memory bound.
-Furthermore, this suggests that low-rank matrix completion is not suitable for radon transform input matrices.
+Next, we investigate the computational complexity of the low-rank matrix, QTT and butterfly completion algorithms for the radon transform matrices.
+As $L\in \{6,\dots,14\}$, we set the number of observed entries to $|\Omega|=n^2$ for low-rank completion and QTT completion as they need all the entries to be observed to converge to sufficient accuracy, and $|\Omega|=6rn\log n$ for the butterfly algorithms.
+For QTT completion, we only test QTT-ADF as the actual QTT ranks with tolerance $\epsilon=10^{-3}$) for $L=6,8,10$ are $140, 380, 1140$, which are almost full-rank and scale as $\mathcal{O}(n)$.
+The rank estimate is $r=10$ for the butterfly algorithms, $r=n$ for the low-rank algorithm, and $r=140,380$ for the QTT completion algorithm.
 We plot the CPU time per iteration for each algorithm in \cref{fig:cc_Radon}(a) and the number of observed entries $|\Omega|$ in \cref{fig:cc_Radon}(b).
-Note that the time per iteration for ALS-based and ADAM-based butterfly algorithms almost overlap with each other.
+Similar to the Green's function example, the time per iteration for ALS-based and ADAM-based butterfly algorithms almost overlap with each other, and ADF-based butterfly algorithm is about $2\times$ slower.
 Clearly, the butterfly algorithms achieve the quasi-linear asymptotic complexity as $\mathcal O(n\log^3n)$.
+In stark contrast, low-rank and QTT completion algorithms scale at least as $\mathcal{O}(n^4)$ due to the unfavorable $|\Omega|=n^2$ and $r=\mathcal{O}(n)$ scaling.
+Note that at $n=1024$, it requires 5 hours per iteration for QTT completion.
+Obviously, if all the entries of the matrix are available, one should use low-rank or QTT decomposition instead of low-rank or QTT completion.

+Finally, we study the effect of rank estimate and $|\Omega|$ on the test error for QTT-ADF and Butterfly-ALS using an example of $n=1024$ ($L=8$).
+For QTT-ADF, the actual rank with tolerance $\epsilon=10^{-3}$ is 380 and we set the rank estimates to $r=380$.
+For Butterfly-ALS, the actual rank with tolerance $\epsilon=10^{-3}$ is 10 and we set the rank estimates to $r=10,20$.
+The test errors with varying observation ratios $|\Omega|/n^2$ are plotted in \cref{fig:error_nnz_rank}(b).
+For most values of observation ratios, the use of rank estimate higher than necessary leads to over-parameterization and hence worse test errors.
+It is clear that QTT-ADF requires almost all matrix entries and hence does not represent an effective completion algorithm for Radon transform matrices.